espoem/UdacityAndroidProjects/README.md

 ## Court Counter App

 I made a counter for tennis match.
-Some features are not implemented yet (tie-break, a match always has 3 sets, a better landscape mode).
+A match has at most three sets.
+A team wins when they won two sets.
+Activity state remains while the screen is rotated.
+A player is noticed when he resets the match (presses NEW GAME button).

+TODO:

+- print tiebreak score along with games in the table

 <img src="Screenshots/TennisCourtCounter_portrait.png" alt="Court Counter App screenshot" width="240" />